-Except in the case where the participant dies before RBD, the interpretation of the 10 year rule in the proposed regulations is not what was expected by most professionals who have been advising clients with respect to distributions from retirement plans once the SECURE Act became effective.
-What that means is that, if these provisions in the proposed regulations become final, certain beneficiaries who should have taken an RMD during calendar year 2021 (because the participant died after RBD and after the SECURE Act became effective) but did not do so because they thought the new 10 year rule would be applied exactly like the old 5 year rule have failed to take their RMD for 2021.
-Failure to take the full amount of an RMD (or other required distribution) incurs a 50% penalty under current law.
-It should be possible for a taxpayer in that particular situation to obtain a waiver of the penalty due to "reasonable cause" (i.e., a good faith interpretation of the 10 year rule).
+Except in the case where the participant dies before RBD, the interpretation of the 10-year rule in the proposed regulations is not what was expected by most professionals who have been advising clients with respect to distributions from retirement plans once the SECURE Act became effective.
+What this means is that if these provisions in the proposed regulations become final, certain beneficiaries who should have taken an RMD during calendar year 2021 (because the participant died after RBD in the year 2020), but did not do so because they thought the new 10-year rule would be applied exactly like the existing 5-year rule regardless of whether the participant died before or after RBD, have failed to take their RMD for 2021.
+Failure to take the full amount of an RMD (or other required distribution) incurred a 50% penalty prior to SECURE 2.0.
+Because the proposed regulations were not yet final as of the fourth quarter of 2022, these same taxpayers may have been unsure regarding whether an RMD was required for year 2022 as well.